 It's most helpful for the radiologist who reads the mammograms to have your current mammograms and your past mammograms to assess whether the area of concern is stable or new.
 This may require the facility you choose to request your previous mammograms from other facilities.

 Another important piece of information in the evaluation of an abnormal mammogram is to find out if you have noticed a new change, such as a breast lump or skin changes, or if your doctor has detected an abnormality during a recent clinical breast examination.

 - Breast cancer screening and diagnosis.
-Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
-Accessed May 28, 2015.
+National Comprehensive Cancer Network. https://www.nccn.org/professionals/physician_gls/default.aspx.
+Accessed Aug.
+19, 2020.